When Your Rottweiler Channels their Inner Wolf

 It’s Just an Instinctual Reaction

-Your Rottweiler is in a pack of its own by being in your family, and it could be that they’re acting out their place in the wolf pack of yesteryear.
+Your Rottweiler is in a pack of its own by being in your family, and it could be that they’re acting out its place in the wolf pack of yesteryear.
 This is especially true if they’re howling to music.
 As the AKC reveals, dogs even have a sense of pitch.

 Instincts are powerful things!

-They Know it Gets Attention
+They Know it Gets Attention.

 They’re Responding to Sounds Outside

-It might not be music that sets them off but other dogs in the neighborhood.
+It might not be music that sets them off, but other dogs in the neighborhood.
 If you live in an area with lots of dogs, you may find that at certain times of the day or evening, they love to howl at one another.
 Great fun for them, not so much for us!